Arvo Salo

 Salo was born and died in Merikarvia, Satakunta.
 In his career as a journalist, he was editor-in-chief of Ylioppilaslehti.
 He received the Journalist Award of Suomen Kuvalehti in 1977.
 He authored several notable plays, including Lapualaisooppera (1966), Mustalaisoperetti (1969), Yks perkele, yks enkeli (1985), Vallan miehet (1986), and Ouraooppera (2002).

+The opera "Matilda and Nikolai", based on Mathilda Roslin's life, was written by Salo with composer Ilkka Kuusisto.